ramkumarpj/data-collection-challenge/README.md

 2. How many Martian (and not Earth) days worth of data exist in the scraped dataset?
    * 1867
 3. What are the coldest and the warmest months on Mars (at the location of Curiosity)?
+   On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
+But it is always very cold there in human terms!
    ![Image Info](./Mars/Output/coldest_hottest_months.png)
-4. Which months have the lowest and the highest atmospheric pressure on Mars?
+5. Which months have the lowest and the highest atmospheric pressure on Mars?
+   Atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.
    ![Image Info](./Mars/Output/average_pressure_by_month.png)
-5. About how many terrestrial (Earth) days exist in a Martian year?
+7. About how many terrestrial (Earth) days exist in a Martian year?
+   The distance from peak to peak is roughly 1380-702, or 678 days.
+A year on Mars appears to be about 678 days from the plot.
+Internet search confirms that a Mars year is equivalent to 687 earth days.
    ![Image Info](./Mars/Output/terrestrial_days.png)

 ## Files